KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _How does Adam work?🧠_
   * TODO:
 * _What is the key idea behind second-order optimization methods?
 What are their benefits?
 Why are second-order optimization methods usually not applicable for Deep Neural Networks? 🦧_
-  * The idea of second-order optimization methods is to directly step to the minimum of the quadratic approxmation by calculating thesecond-orderr derivatives Hessian.
+  * The idea of second-order optimization methods is to directly step to the minimum of the quadratic approximation by calculating these second-order derivatives Hessian.
   * No learning rat needs to be tuned and they need fewer function evaluations.
   * It's not applicable to Deep Neural Networks, as the Hessian becomes large and needs to be inverted \(also see below\).
 * Second-order optimization methods are rarely used for deep neural network optimization.
 Why? 🧑‍🚒
   * Second-order optimization methods require the calculation of the Hessian and the inverse.
 However calculating the Hessian is $$\mathcal{O}(N^2)$$and the inverse is $$\mathcal{O}(N^3)$$ for $$N$$dimensions.
 * _Explain why sigmoid activation results tend to be almost_ $$0$$ _or_ $$1$$?
-  * The sigmoid function is bound by th exponential component, so that the range is $$[0,1]$$.
+  * The sigmoid function is bound by the exponential component, so that the range is $$[0,1]$$.

 ![\(own drawing\)](../.gitbook/assets/sigmoid.png)